Hijacking of the Playa de Bakio: Diplomatic action

 The hijacking of the Playa de Bakio was addressed diplomatically on two sides.
 On the one hand, Spain's ambassador to Kenya, Nicolás Martín Cinto, went to Somalia on April 22 to try to reach a non-violent solution.

 Martín Cinto was sent there not only for his long career as a diplomat, but also for his skills as a negotiator, since he has collaborated in negotiation processes with terrorists of all kinds, from members of ETA to participants in the riots of the 2007 Kenyan crisis.
 Some media, such as El Imparcial, consider him the true architect of the liberation of the Playa de Bakio.

 On the other hand, the ransom to be paid was negotiated in a luxury hotel in London.
 The location was chosen because the pirate group has a relationship with British mercenaries, and they have a relationship with the authorities through a British law firm.
 It was there that the amount of the ransom, the method of payment and the conditions for abandoning the ship were fixed.

 UN Resolution

 On June 2, 2008, the United Nations Security Council adopted a resolution authorizing, with the consent of the Somali authorities, foreign vessels to pursue pirate ships in Somali waters.
-The resolution is based on Chapter VII of the Charter of the United Nations, which calls for the use of force in order to comply with the Council's decisions.
+The resolution is based on Chapter VII of the Charter of the United Nations, which calls for the use of force to comply with the Council's decisions.

 This decision is not directly related to the Playa de Bakio incident, although the Spanish ambassador to the UN, Juan Antonio Yáñez Barnuevo, was part of an informal group in support of measures to protect vessels fishing off the coast of Somalia.